Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Small perturbations

 with

 From the boundedness of the $B_{t}$ and the Gronwall lemma, it follows that

 From (\ref{eq412}) and the last inequality we get

 ($C'(T)$ is another constant).
-Now Proposition 3.1 follows from the Cheybechev and the martingale inequalities. $\Box$
+Now Proposition 3.1 follows from the last inequality. $\Box$

-Our aim in this part is to give the exact rate of convergence in (\ref{eq411}).
+The objective is to give the exact rate of convergence in (\ref{eq411}).
 It turns out that this rate is exponential w.r.t $\epsilon$.
-More precisely the family of the laws of $u^{\epsilon}$ satisfies a large deviation principle as in the finite dimensional case.
+More precisely the family of the laws of $u^{\epsilon}$ satisfies a large deviation principle as in the finite dimensional case. \\

-Let $E$ be a topological space endowed with a $\sigma$ filed ${\cal B}$.
-We assume here that $E$ is Polish and that ${\cal B}$ is its Borel $\sigma$-field (althought many results in large deviation theory hold in a more general setting).
+Let $E$ be a topological space endowed with a $\sigma$-field ${\cal B}$.
+We assume here that $E$ is Polish ${\cal B}$ is its Borel $\sigma$-field (although many results in large deviation theory hold in a more general setting).
 A function $I: E\longrightarrow [0, +\infty]$ is said to be a rate function if it is lower semi-continuous.
 If in addition the level sets $\{ x\in E: I(x)\leq L\}, L\geq 0$ are compact, then $I$ is said to be a good rate function.

 \begin{defi} A family $P^{\epsilon}, \epsilon >0$ of probability measures on $(E,{\cal B})$ satisfies a large deviation principle (LDP) with a rate function $I$ if

 for all $A\in {\cal B}$. \end{defi}